ACCA FA Notes

 1. Foundation for higher-level exams: It provides a stepping stone to other modules, such as Financial Reporting (FR) and Advanced Financial Management.

-2. Professional relevance: What you learn in accounting basics is very relevant in careers as an auditor, financial analyst, or management accountant.
+2. Professional relevance: What you learn in accounting basics is very relevant in careers as financial analyst, or management accountant.

 3. International acceptability: ACCA prepares students for working across borders in finance and accounting by using IFRS.